Tuhin-thinks/project_or_task_manager/README.md

   - show total worth of all pending jobs
   - show last project submission
   - Nearest Submission Date
-  - Project with Maximum time requirement
   - Show Personal projects
   - Show Highest Individual Worth Project
   - Show Lowest Individual Worth Project
   - Create Report of all pending Jobs
   - Create Report of all Jobs
-  - Reinitialize Project ID's
+- Added New Menu to add Personal Project ideas and edit and view them
+- Added Shortcuts to browse through the menus of the application.
 - Develop the software to add more windows and more intel. to the application.

 ## Requirements: